Postgraduate Course: Introduction to Public Health (PUHR11082)

 On completion of this course, the student will be able to:

-- Reflect critically on their own knowledge, skills, practices and thinking and set personal learning goals for the programme
+- Reflect critically on their own values, knowledge, skills, practices and thinking and set personal learning goals for the programme

 |Graduate Attributes and Skills